algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 One method is to subtract a multiple of the top row from subsequent rows below it such that all values beneath the pivot value are zero.
 This process might be easier if you swap some rows around first and can be performed for each pivot.

-After you get an upper triangular matrix, the next step is diagonalizing to create the reduced row echelon form.
+After you get a row echelon matrix, the next step is to find the reduced row echelon form.
 In other words, we do the following:

 $$
 \left[